Truong-Giang-2710/Firefighting_MobileRobot/README.md

 # 🔥 Firefighting Mobile Robot

-This is my invidiual project which is a smart mobile robot capable of detecting fire using computer vision and AI, navigating towards the flame, and extinguishing it.
+ Describe project: This is my invidiual project which is a smart mobile robot capable of detecting fire using computer vision and AI, navigating towards the flame, and extinguishing it.
 It is designed for fire hazard simulation and educational purposes.
+ Teamsize: 1
+ Person: I programmed to control 2 DC servo motors using PID controller and OpenCV image processing program, in addition I also trained AI data on googlecolab.
+Besides, I have UART communication between 2 microcontrollers Raspberry and STM32.

  💡 Features
 - 🔍 **Fire Detection via AI**: Uses image processing and a lightweight deep learning model (CNN or YOLO) to detect flames in real time.